 For capital assets recorded in the Government-Wide Financial Statements, depreciation is computed and recorded using the straight-line method for the assets estimated useful life.
 The estimated useful lives of the various classes of depreciable capital assets are as follows:

-Building improvements

-Equipment

-Vehicles

-Computers

-20 years
+Building improvements 20 years

-5 - 7 years
+Furniture and equipment 3 - 7 years

-5 years
+Vehicles 5 years

-3 years

 Depreciation is not computed or recorded on capital assets for purposes of the Fund Financial Statements.